jitendersingh94/Human-Activity-Recognition-/README.md

-# Human-Activity-Recognition-
-Using Federated Learning
+# Human-Activity-Recognition Using Federated Learning